5 Ants Most Common in The Summer

 Imported Fire Ants and Their Eggs

-Often confused with native fire ants, these insects can be distinguished with its three-tooth like projections in front of head whereas native fire ants only have two.
-Antennae of imported fire ants have clubbed tips and composed of 10 segments.
-Bodies of adult imported fire ants are black to reddish brown head and thorax with abdomen being more darker brown.
+Often confused with native fire ants, these insects can be distinguished by their three-tooth-like projections in front of their heads, whereas native fire ants only have two.
+Antennae of imported fire ants have clubbed tips and are composed of 10 segments.
+Bodies of adult imported fire ants are black to reddish brown in head and thorax, with the abdomen being darker brown.

-Extremely aggressive this nuisance pests are often found outdoors near sources of moisture.
-Established imported fire ant mounds can be found beside or underneath sidewalks, against homes foundation, mailboxes, or trees.
+Extremely aggressive, these nuisance pests are often found outdoors near sources of moisture.
+Established imported fire ant mounds can be found beside or underneath sidewalks, against home foundations, mailboxes, or trees.

 Key Takeaways